Outlift illustration showing a man doing a barbell Romanian deadlift to build muscle in his hips.

 What is a Romanian Deadlift (RDL)?

-The Romanian deadlift (RDL) is a hip hinge movement where we bend at the hips and then lift the weight back up using our hips and hamstrings, like so:
+The Romanian deadlift (RDL) is one of the most popular alternatives to the conventional deadlift, especially among bodybuilders.
+It’s a hip hinge movement where we bend at the hips and then lift the weight back up using our hips and hamstrings, like so:

 Illustration showing how to do the Romanian deadlift (RDL).

-What makes the Romanian deadlift even more special is that it’s much easier to learn and much easier on the lower back than the conventional deadlift, making it amazing for beginners.
+It’s a great variation for beginners.
 It’s also a great lift for helping more advanced lifters emphasize hip and glute growth, making it popular with women.
 And because it causes less lower-back fatigue, it’s a good lift for people with cranky backs.
-In fact, even for serious bodybuilders and powerlifters, the Romanian deadlift makes a great assistance lift for the conventional deadlift, allowing them to gain more muscle size and strength while accruing less overall fatigue.

 Muscles Worked by the Romanian Deadlift